cacttus/sketchy/README.md

 (Using: Nodejs, Electron, Typescipt, jquery, React, Bootstrap, Webpack)

 ## Building
 Install Nodejs via cURL (Linux) or download (Windows).

-(I could not get this to work using the Linux package manager version of Node.)
+* (Note: The Linux package manager version of Node may be out of date.)

 If you're new to NPM, it installs all the dependencies by simply navigating to this project folder and running